manuelJung/redux-ruleset/docs/basicConcepts/dispatching_actions.md

 ## Define execution position

 When a rule reacts to an action, you can define the exact position, when it should react.
-You have tree options:
+You have three options:

-- **AFTER**: the consequence (and condition) will becalled after the action was dispatched.
+- **AFTER**: the consequence (and condition) will be called after the action was dispatched.
 This is the default behaviour
 - **BEFORE**: the rule's consequence (and condition) will be called before the action was dispatched.
 This is very usefull, when you want access the state before it is changed by the action
 - **INSTEAD**: The original action will be completely thrown away (it won't reach any other rule or middleware and won't be dispatched).
 Instead the consequence will be executed.